Course Outline

 • PKI infrastructure / certification services;

-• hardware tokens, restricting devices to run only trusted applications
+• hardware tokens, device restrictions to run only trusted applications

 7. Understanding Email Protection